 HPE is the second-ranked enterprise vendor with a market share of 11% across the six segments.

-HPE is also the leader in data centre servers, the number two ranked vendor in WLAN and ranked third in switches & routers.
+HPE is also the leader in data center servers, the number two ranked vendor in WLAN and ranked third in switches - routers.

 Hosted and cloud collaboration is the one segment where neither Cisco nor HPE are on top, with Microsoft leading in this area.

-The number two ranked vendors in the other segments are Dell EMC (enterprise data centre servers), Huawei (switches and routers), Microsoft (on-premise collaboration) and Check Point (network security).
+The number two ranked vendors in the other segments are Dell EMC (enterprise data center servers), Huawei (switches and routers), Microsoft (on-premise collaboration) and Check Point (network security).